 Current Music Bio - Spanish Original Song and Guitar

-Over the past few years I have played at venues and events in and around South Eastern Tasmania and the Tasman Peninsula.
-These include Hot August Jazz 2023, Mona and the Cygnet Folk Festival.
-Some other places I have also performed are Willie Smiths Cider Shed, Bangor, Pickers Pantry, The Pear Shed, Bream Creek Farmers Market, Koonya Hall, Eco Village and various open mikes, private events and kirtans!
+Haunts: Recently I played at the Summer Sounds held by the City of Hobart as part of their summer festival.
+I have played extensively at events and venues including the Clarence Jazz Festival, Hot August Jazz, Mona and the Cygnet Folk Festival.
+Other places I have also performed are Willie Smiths Cider Shed, Bangor, Pickers Pantry, The Pear Shed, Bream Creek Farmers Market, Koonya Hall, Eco Village and various open mikes, private events and often lead kirtans!
 Check out my contact details to get me to your event!

-Around 2015 I started doodling around with Latino Spanish Bolero guitar.
+Origins: Around 2015 I started doodling around with Latino Spanish Bolero guitar.
 I used to play on the verandah of Hans Pfister’s old shack at 4 Eularminner St. Carlton.
 Han’s had some great rasgueado techniques picked up from busking in Europe and amazing ability to pick the chords for any melody on the spot.
 I had some picado technique.
 It worked well together and passers by would hoot on their way back from the beach.

 I started writing some Spanish lyrics to sing with what we were playing and since then has ended up with a 2 hour + repertoire of original tunes of a Latino Bolero style (This has nothing to do with Ravels opera entitled “Bolero”).